 - Connect with family and friends.
-Make time for those you have avoided or neglected throughout the year.
+Be available for those you have avoided or neglected throughout the year.

 - Entertain neighbours and workmates, etc. We feel obligated to buy chocolates for all sorts of people.
-Instead, invite them over for dinner; organise a potluck supper; have a casual party.
+Instead, invite them over for dinner; organize a potluck supper; have a casual party.